Cheltenham Betting Odds and Offers 2020

-The previous editions winners, Buveur D’Air (2018), Tiger Roll (2019), provided the best performance of the career and managed to beat My Tent Or Yours, owned by JP McManus.
-Both horses are expect to participating in 2020 alongside three other racers.
-On the first day of the festival, we will see whether Buveur D’Air will swoop the trophy once again, or his biggest rival is going to get the revenge.
+Last year, Mark Walshafter won the Champion Hurdle on Espoir D’Allen (2019).
+In 2018, Buveur D’Air provided the best performance of the career trained by Nicky Henderson.
+Both horses are expected to participate at Cheltenham 2020.
+On the first day of the festival, we will see whether the two winners will swoop the trophy once again.
 There is also the possibility that some underdog is going to take it all.

 Queen Mother Champion Chase